 What we’re doing to improve accessibility

-We’re working with our website supplier to build an accessibility checking tool that will allow us to make a more detailed assessment of the accessibility of our site.
+We have been working with our website supplier to build an accessibility checking tool to allow a more detailed assessment of the accessibility of our site.
+Implementation of the tool is scheduled for August 2021.

 Preparation of this accessibility statement